pschool-in/curriculum/content/grammar/adjectivie/adjective-passage-activities.md

 ## True or False

-Identify whether the following statements are true or false.
+Classify whether the following statements are true or false.

 True

 ```
-Describing word is called adjective.
+Describing word is called an adjective.
 Adjectives describe nouns or pronouns.
 Names of the colors are used as adjectives.
 ```